seatrips/XUVCoin/Linux-guide.md

 and you should see output, this is going to be your masternode private key copy it and save it somewhere

-## Configuring XUVFor a Masternode
+## Configuring XUV For a Masternode
 Now do this.
 ```
 cd ~